opendata-stuttgart/airrohr-firmware-flasher/README.md

 If you want to build in a python virtualenv (recommended) you should create one with

-    mkvirtualenv -p "$(which python3)" airrohr-firmware-flasher
+    virtualenv -p "$(which python3)" airrohr-firmware-flasher
     # deactivate # to leave the virtualenv later
     # workon airrohr-firmware-flasher to re-enter virtualenv